Constitution

 Subsection H: The Curriculum Committee Representatives shall act as a liaison between the Curriculum Committee and the Dorm.

-Subsection I: The office of Public Safety Representative may be held by no more than two people at any one time.
+Subsection I: The office of Campus Safety Committee Representative may be held by no more than two people at any one time.

-Subsection J: The Public Safety Representative shall serve on the Student Public Safety Council.
+Subsection J: The Campus Safety Committee Representative shall serve on the Student Campus Safety Council.

-Subsection K: The Public Safety Representative shall serve as a liaison between the hall and the Committee on Public Safety.
+Subsection K: The Campus Safety Committee Representative shall serve as a liaison between the hall and the Campus Safety Committee.

 Subsection L: The office of Sophomore Dorm Representative may be held by one, two, or three people.

-Subsection M: The Sophomore Dorm Representative shall organize and direct all Traditions for her Dorm.
+Subsection M: The Sophomore Dorm Representative shall organize and direct all Traditions for the Dorm.

 Subsection N: The Sophomore Dorm Representative shall serve on the Traditions Committee.

-Subsection O: The office of Freshwoman Dorm Representative may be held by three people.
+Subsection O: The office of First-Year Traditional Non-Transfer Student Representative may be held by three people.

-Subsection P: The Freshwoman Dorm Representative shall act as the Red Cross Bloodmobile liaison and shall serve as a standing member of the Bloodmobile Coordinating Committee.
+Subsection P: The First-Year Traditional Non-Transfer Student Representative shall act as the Red Cross Bloodmobile liaison and shall serve as a standing member of the Bloodmobile Coordinating Committee.

-Subsection Q: The responsibilities of the Freshwoman Dorm Representative are general publicity within her dorm, participation in on-campus canvassing, and remain “on-call” for desk duty during Bryn Mawr College Bloodmobile hours.
-If the position of Freshwoman Dorm Representative is held by more then one person, the assignment of the aforementioned duties is to be left to the discretion of the Dorm President.
+Subsection Q: The responsibilities of the First-Year Traditional Non-Transfer Student Representative are general publicity within the dorm, participation in on-campus canvassing, and remain “on-call” for desk duty during Bryn Mawr College Bloodmobile hours.
+If the position of First-Year Traditional Non-Transfer Student Representative is held by more than one person the assignment of the aforementioned duties is to be left to the discretion of the Dorm President.

 Subsection R: The office of Social Representative may be held by one or two people.

-Subsection S: The Social Representative shall work with and help the Dorm Presidents in planning, organizing, and directing social activities for her dorm.
+Subsection S: The Social Representative shall work with and help the Dorm Presidents in planning, organizing, and directing social activities for the dorm.

 Section I: Election Policy

-Subsection A: Unless otherwise specified, all officers of the Association shall be elected according to the Bylaws of the Elections Board.
+Subsection A: Unless otherwise specified, all officers of SGA shall be elected according to the Bylaws of the Elections Board.

 Subsection B: Any violation of the following elections procedures should be considered grounds for invalidation of any election at the discretion of the Head(s) of the Elections Board.
 An election can also be invalidated if the Head of the Honor Board and the President of the Self-Government Association together determine that the election has not been conducted in the spirit of the Honor Code.